Kurt Walker (boxer)

-Kurt Anthony James Walker (born 7 March 1995) is an Irish Professional boxer.
-He won gold medals at the 2018 EU Championships and 2019 European Games, silver at the 2018 Commonwealth Games and bronze at the 2017 European Championships.
+Kurt Anthony James Walker (born 7 March 1995) is an Irish professional boxer.
+As an amateur, he won gold medals at the 2018 EU Championships and 2019 European Games, silver at the 2018 Commonwealth Games and bronze at the 2017 European Championships.
+Having turned professional in November 2021, Walker was undefeated in his first 12 paid fights, before losing to Liam Davies by unanimous decision in a bout for the vacant IBF Inter-Continental featherweight title at Nottingham Arena on 10 May 2025.